Jerk It Out: Use in media

 The song was part of the soundtrack of many films, including The Benchwarmers; Captivity; Deuce Bigalow: European Gigolo; Fun with Dick and Jane; and Yours, Mine and Ours.
 It featured in trailers for Knight and Day, The Pink Panther and Garfield Gets Real, while the remix of the song was used in the trailer for Clerks II.

 The song was used in the car sketch in the Eddsworld short "Random Bits".

 The song was included in the TV series Dawson's Creek, the CBS series Cold Case, the NBC series Las Vegas, the HBO series Entourage, NCIS, and the British series Teachers.

 In 2017, it was sampled by rapper Tiggs Da Author in his song "Work It Out".

 In 2020, the song was used to introduce the character Dani Rojas in episode 6 of the TV series Ted Lasso.

+In 2025, the song was used in the trailer for the SpongeBob SquarePants Netflix movie, Plankton: The Movie.